Keynote speakers (confirmed)

 Professor Ponte is primarily interested in transnational economic and environmental governance, with focus on overlaps and tensions between private authority and public regulation.
 His research, fieldwork, teaching and policy work is informed by international political economy approaches, global value chain analysis and convention theory.
 He is particularly interested in how sustainability labels, certifications and codes of conduct shape power relations in global value chains, and in how different forms of partnerships affect sustainability outcomes.

-Andersons Chair of Agricultural Marketing, Trade, and Policy at The Ohio State University
+Andersons Chair in Agricultural Marketing, Trade, and Policy at The Ohio State University